“Who am I?” – Let’s Talk Identity

 Reflecting on her memoir, Washed Away: From Darkness to Light, Nikki DuBose details her recovery from a more than seventeen year battle with childhood abuse, sexual victimization, eating disorders, self-harm, body dysmorphic disorder, addictions, suicide, and various mental health issues, all while trying to navigate through the dark side of the modeling industry.
 Her story of personal transformation and eventual shift into spirituality and activism will inspire and plant hope into the hearts of those who struggle from similar situations.

 Eating Disorders & Child Sexual Abuse: Education, Prevention & Healing

 Eating disorders and trauma – especially child sexual abuse – often go hand-in-hand.
-In America alone, eating disorders affect an estimated 30,000,000 individuals, and child sexual abuse, 42,000,000.
-However, child sexual abuse is an issue that seen as shameful and is usually pushed “under the rug,” leaving its victims to suffer in silence while its perpetrators continue living unscathed.
+In America alone, eating disorders affect an estimated 30,000,000 individuals, and child sexual abuse, 43,000,000.
+However, child sexual abuse is an issue that seen as shameful and is usually pushed “under the rug,” leaving its victims to suffer in silence while perpetrators continue living unscathed.
 In order to break the vicious cycle, it is necessary to educate and discuss prevention methods.
-Nikki DuBose draws upon her current work with Peaceful Hearts Foundation and Project Heal SoCal, and speaks about her former experiences with child sexual victimization, how it led to eating disorders for over seventeen years, what can be done to prevent the two, and offers tips and resources that can help survivors heal.
+Drawing upon her current role as President of Peaceful Hearts Foundation and former work with Project Heal SoCal, Nikki discusses how she overcame child sexual victimization and eating disorders, prevention techniques, and offers tips and resources to help survivors heal.